The Optimus blog

 • Keep a journal and note down three things you are proud of every day.

-While the impact of the COVID-19 pandemic is still being felt by schools, the PERMA wellbeing model encourages teaching staff to focus on living more meaningfully, connect with a supportive community, take part in activities to feel good, accomplish intrinsic goals and allow themselves to be fully engaged with life.
+To summarise, the PERMA wellbeing model encourages teaching staff to focus on living more meaningfully, connect with a supportive community, take part in activities to feel good, accomplish intrinsic goals and allow themselves to be fully engaged with life.

 Schools also have the opportunity embed elements of PERMA into their wellbeing policy, to create a supportive and nurturing environment for the whole school community.